Last Modified: 01 Oct 2014

 The official currency of Burma is the Kyat (MMK) - pronounced 'chat'.

 The best place to change your money is upon arrival at the airport, as the exchange rate is now locked to the USD.
 If you need to change more money your tour leader will be able to help you to do this at the many places available, but please note that it is hard to change money outside of Yangon and Mandalay.
 ATM machines are now available in Yangon and to a lesser extent Mandalay.
-We however advise that you bring plenty of cash for your trip as the reliability of the ATM’s are still unknown, due to power cuts and the newness of the service.
+We however advise that you bring plenty of cash for your trip as the reliability of the ATM’s is still unknown, due to power cuts and the newness of the service.
 It is still not possible to use traveller’s cheques at this time.

 You need to bring cash in US dollars.
 The notes should be crisp and perfect with no folds or marks and should be no older than 2006.
 Bring high denominations because when you exchange into local currency you get a higher exchange rate.
 The best exchange rates are in Yangon so it's best to try and get all your money changed there.